13.8 million people don't have clean water.

 Our work in Madagascar

-We’ve been getting clean water, decent toilets and good hygiene to people in Madagascar since 1999.
+We’ve been working in Madagascar since 1999.

-We strengthen the skills of national and local officials, get the different government ministries working together, and fight to put hygiene at the top of the agenda.
-We empower people to demand their rights.
-And we show others how to scale up our approach, so even more people can benefit.
+We strengthen the skills of national and local officials, encourage different government ministries to work together, and fight to put hygiene at the top of the agenda.

 Supporting women to become financially independent

-As part of our ongoing work bringing clean water and sanitation to Manjakandriana, we’ve been supporting local residents – many of whom earn less than $1 a day – to set up and manage their own village savings and loan associations (VSLA).
+As part of our work bringing clean water and sanitation to rural Manjakandriana, we’ve been supporting local residents – many of whom earn less than $1 a day – to set up and manage their own village savings and loan associations (VSLA).

 One such association is Soafiary (meaning ‘good things are grown and saved’) in the village of Volavy.
 Members contribute what they can each week, then take loans when they need to, so money's no longer a worry when it comes to things like school fees or home repairs.